All Articles

 Frequently Asked Questions

 Sweet potato balls are made from real sweet potato and taro, mixed with tapioca flour (also called tapioca starch) to create a soft, chewy QQ texture.
-At Ah Ma Kitchen, we use only natural ingredients — sweet potato, taro, tapioca flour — with no artificial colours or preservatives.
+At Ah Ma QQ Bowl, we use only natural ingredients — sweet potato, taro, tapioca flour — with no artificial colours or preservatives.

 Yes.
 Sweet potato balls made with tapioca flour are naturally gluten-free.
 Tapioca flour comes from cassava root, not wheat.
-At Ah Ma Kitchen, our sweet potato balls and green bean soup are entirely gluten-free, with no wheat, barley, or rye used at any stage.
+At Ah Ma QQ Bowl, our sweet potato balls and green bean soup are entirely gluten-free, with no wheat, barley, or rye used at any stage.

-You can order handmade sweet potato balls online from Ah Ma Kitchen at ahmakitchen.com.
+You can order handmade sweet potato balls online from Ah Ma QQ Bowl at ahmaqqbowl.com.
 We deliver across Singapore with next-day delivery, or you can arrange self-collection from our Hougang kitchen.
 Each packet is frozen fresh and ready to heat.

 Frozen sweet potato balls should be stored at -18 degrees Celsius or below and consumed within 3 months of purchase.
 Once thawed, do not refreeze.
 Our packets are vacuum-sealed to preserve freshness.